apache/geode/Debugging-GemFire-Applications.md

 gfsh> show log
 gfsh> show dead-locks
 ```
 * Stack dumps - When debugging, it is best to get stack dumps for all VMs.
 To determine if progress is being made, execute multiple thread dumps several seconds apart for comparison.
-The following command prints the stacks for all threads in <pid> to STDOUT (so these should be redirected to files named for each specific vm or pid).
+The following command prints the stacks for all threads in the given pid to STDOUT (so these should be redirected to files named for each specific vm or pid).
 ```
 $ kill -3 <pid>
 ```